touno-io/gitlab-discovery/README.md

 <img src="homescreen.png" style="margin:auto; display:block; width:1000px;"/>

 # <span style="vertical-align:middle;">⚠</span>Atention
-This app is being rewritten with nw.js, vue, NUIverse and typescript for more information see our proposal https://gitlab.com/nuinalp/gitlab-discovery/issues/8.<br>
+This app is being rewritten with TypeScript, Vue, NUIverse and Electron for more information see our proposal https://gitlab.com/nuinalp/gitlab-discovery/issues/8.<br>
 <b>This version will no longer be maintained.</b>

 # Introduction